OgonwaOnyenenue/Exploratory-Data-Analysis-Using-SQL/README.md

 7. The best-selling product categories on Olist include bed_bath_table, health_beauty, computers_accessories, and furniture_decor, which saw significant sales growth from 2016 to 2018.

-8. Credit cards are the most popular payment method, used by 74% of customers.
+8. Credit cards are the most popular payment method.
 Boleto is the second most used, while debit cards are the least preferred.

 9. Categories like fixed_telephony, drinks, and signaling_and_security have the highest profit margins.